Marko Banić: Professional career

 Banić has played with Zadar and Bilbao Berri.
 He was chosen as the EuroCup MVP in 2010.

 In June 2012 he signed with a three-year contract with UNICS Kazan in Russia.
 He was released after suffering a knee injury.

 In September 2013, he signed a two-year deal with the Spanish club CB Estudiantes.
 In September 2014, he left Estudiantes and signed a one-year deal with the German club Alba Berlin.

 In September 2015, he returned to UNICS Kazan, signing a 1+1 year contract.

 On December 13, 2017, he signed with Turkish club Pınar Karşıyaka.

 On November 10, 2018, he signed with Croatian champion Cedevita Zagreb.

 Croatian national team

 Banić was part of the Croatian national basketball teams at the EuroBasket 2007, the 2008 Olympic Basketball Tournament, the EuroBasket 2009.

+Post playing career

+After retiring from professional basketball, Marko Banić turned his focus to developing high-end real estate projects.
+In Sukošan, a small coastal town near Zadar, he is leading the development of an exclusive modern villa project inspired by the life and legacy of NBA legend Kobe Bryant.
+The project is characterized by contemporary architectural solutions, luxury amenities, and an emphasis on privacy and the serene atmosphere of the Mediterranean landscape (grace.hr).
+It combines top-tier design, smart technologies, and features such as infinity pools, private wellness areas, and panoramic sea views.
+Article about this project was published in New York Times.